 I never met my grandfather – he was buried exactly a year to the day I was born, but I have always had enormous pride in the fact that here was a young, determined and conscientious man who was in ‘the thick of it’ – as a commander of the South Donegal Brigade of the Irish Republican Army, as a member (and 1921/22 chairman) of Donegal County Council and as a Teachta Dála for Donegal, he was at the forefront of the campaign for independence in the north west of Ireland.

-It is to P.J. that my Donegal App is dedicated.
+It was to Joe that my now defunct Donegal App was dedicated as well as my play, In Each Other’s Shadow.
 His elan instilled in me some civic pride and the need to do something tangible for where you are from.
 It is more than singing a song or attending a match; it is action that makes the difference.
 I will never come close to matching his accomplishments or his heroism, but I’d like to think in the modern age, I’ve managed to showcase a stunningly beautiful area that enjoys an independence that most of Ulster did not after partition.
-Yes in truth, P.J’s decision did help bring about partition, but his reasoning for voting pro Treaty was carefully laid out and is detailed below in full.
-Besides, Britain knew that not only was Donegal too mountainy and too Papist, it was too well organised by people like my grandfather to ever be properly incorporated into the newly-formed Northern Ireland.
+Yes in truth, Joe’s decision did help bring about partition, but his reasoning for voting pro Treaty was carefully laid out and is detailed below in full.
+Besides, Britain knew that not only was Donegal too mountainy and too nationalist, it was too well organised by people like my grandfather to ever be properly incorporated into the newly-formed Northern Ireland.
 On what is his 46th anniversary since passing, I salute the efforts of all those brave men and women.

 I came here to this assembly opposed to this Treaty, as I believed then that the Dáil, by a big majority, would be opposed to it.
 It was not what we were fighting for; it was not the end the ultimate end—of what I had in view when I joined Sinn Féin; but, as I have said, I have listened here without interrupting any man, and I have formed my opinion from what I have heard, and from what I know are the facts of the situation.
 I have not been impressed by anybody on either side; nor has my opinion been formed for me; I have formed it myself.